 It is notable that the SX70 offers wifi support, while the T4i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the T4i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T4i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Canon T4i Manual.
+Further information on the features and operation of the SX70 and T4i can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Canon T4i Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX70 or the Canon T4i – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.